mrciolino/wiki-backup/Events/Time-Chambers.md

 ## Time Chamber 1
 Spoops understanding Roboscript
 Spoops Blade
-Enabled by Spoops casting the following Wish: "I wish for the time, material, and monetary requirements for bazzdows to combine these five swords to be equivalent to the combination of two common greatswords"
+Enabled by Spoops casting the following Wish: "I wish for the time, material, and monetary requirements for bazzdows to combine these five swords to be equivalent to the combination of two common greatswords" Through this wish, time was accelerated for Spoops and Bazzdows, allowing them to spend 1000 years to create the Spoops Blade, subjugate jormungandr, and for Spoops to learn Roboscript.

 ## Time Chamber 2
 Enabled by Spoops casting his last remaining Wish from the Deck of Many Things.